aritrasinha108/movieHub/README.md

-# movieHub
+# movieratingsapp

-This gives you all the details about a movie or a series searched
+This app uses an api to get all the details about a movie searched by the user.